bbc/tams/docs/appnotes/0018-using-flow-profiles.md

 It is recommended that tools which write to the TAMS API try and support as many of the recommended profiles of their target content types as possible.

 Additional recommened profiles will be added to the repository as new use cases are identified or new media formats added.

-## Suggested metadata fields in the profile end point

-- Identifier (format to be decided)
-- Type (video/audio/image/data)
-- Label
-- Description
-- Version (recommended to increment when changing)
-- Created/Created by
-- Modified/Modified by
-- Tags
-- Technical characteristics (first level flow properties such as codec, wrapper, target chunk length etc, plus essence parameters)
-- Preferred (needs thinking about how to indicate this is the prefered high res or prefered proxy etc)